Naturalists at Sea - Williams, Glyn - Yale University Press

 This enthralling book is the first to describe the adventures and misadventures, discoveries and dangers of this devoted and sometimes eccentric band of explorer-scholars.
 Their individual experiences are uniquely their own, but together their stories offer a new perspective on the extraordinary era of Pacific exploration and the achievements of an audacious generation of naturalists.
 Historian Glyn Williams illuminates the naturalist’s lot aboard ship, where danger alternated with boredom and quarrels with the ship’s commander were the norm.
 Nor did the naturalist’s difficulties end upon returning home, where recognition for years of work often proved elusive.
 Peopled with wonderful characters and major figures of Enlightenment science—among them Louis Antoine de Bouganville, Joseph Banks, John Reinhold Forster, Captain Cook, and Charles Darwin—this book is a gripping account of a small group of scientific travelers whose voyages of discovery were to change perceptions of the natural world.

-Glyn Williams is Emeritus Professor of History, University of London.
-He is the author of more than a dozen books on European voyages of exploration and was historical consultant for the BBC television series, The Ship, on Capt.
-Cook’s first voyage.
-He lives in Kent.
+Glyn Williams is emeritus professor of history, University of London.
+He is the author of more than a dozen books on European voyages of exploration.

 OTHER TITLES BY THIS AUTHOR